tweaselORG/docs.tweasel.org/content/en/usage/setup.md

 ### Android emulator

 No special setup is required to use an Android emulator.
 You just have to create an emulator.
-This can be done through the [Android Studio](https://developer.android.com/studio) Device Manager or via the tweasel CLI, we recommended you configure larger storage space:
+This can be done through the [Android Studio](https://developer.android.com/studio) Device Manager or via the tweasel CLI (we recommended you configure larger storage space):

 ```sh
 tweasel android-emulator:create "<emulator name>" --partition-size 16384